-carry out the HRA.
-If it is concluded that the proposal is likely to have a significant effect, the Council must undertake the Appropriate Assessment of the implications of the development for the conservation interests for which the area has been designated.
-Development which could harm an internationally important site will only be approved in exceptional circumstances.
+the proposal is likely to have a significant effect, the Council must undertake the Appropriate Assessment of the implications of the development for the conservation interests for which the area has been designated.
+Development which could harm an internationally important site will only be approved in the circumstances detailed in Policy ENV1 Nature Conservation.

-Queens Quay Policy 1 Land to the West of Garth Drive (Plots 4 and 5)
+Queens Quay Policy 1

+Land to the West of Garth Drive (Plots 4 and 5)